nsimat/BethanyPieShop/README.md

 # Third Step

 After successfully creating the static web site, our goal is to build the landing page.
-Firstly, we seed the database by seeding a list of pies when the web application is launched.
+- Firstly, we seed the database by seeding a list of pies when the web application is launched.
-Secondly, we create the landing page of the Bethany's Shop site.
+- Secondly, we create the landing page of the Bethany's Shop site.
+- Thirdly, we add a carousel to slide pies in the wecome page of the web site and we add routing and navigation.
 Here is the image illustrating the resulting page:

 ![Landing page of Bethany's Shop site](BethanyPieShop/wwwroot/Images/Assets/BethanysShopLandingPage.png)

+# Fourth Step

+- To make the web site look like an e-commerce site, we need to think of a cart.
+Thus, we create a shopping cart.
+- We enable session management to keep client active when navigating for ordering pies
+- Finally, we create the cart view to manage ordering from the client.